 A monthly newsletter from OCVJC with the latest information about victims’ rights.

-Who can invoke the rights provided by Marsy's Law?
+What are the rights provide by Marsy's Law?

-You can learn more about Marsy's Law in our FAQ section.
+You can learn more about Marsy's Law on our website.

 If you have a Marsy's Law question, email us at email@example.com.